Project Business Foundation

 The way we do projects in the 21st century is undergoing a mega-trend from internal, cross-functional Project Management to cross-corporate Project Business.

-Project Business happens, when two or more organizations come together as customers and contractors for the project.
+Project Business occurs when two or more organizations come together as customers and contractors for the project.
 It is not new, but its relevance is rising.
-Project Business brings:
+Project Business Management brings new opportunities and challenges into project management:

-Responding to this support gap, the Project Business Foundation provides a not-for-profit platform for research, discussion, tools, and templates as active help.
-In the coming weeks, we will add further functionality to advance the project business management profession.
-Stay tuned and come back from time to time.
+Responding to this support gap, the Project Business Foundation provides a not-for-profit platform as active help to advance the project business management profession with

 Project Business often comes with difficult situations, in which decisions can have detrimental effects on the project and the own organizations.